AishwaryaPonni/RAG-Pipeline-Enhancement-and-Evaluation/readme.md

 - RAGAs evaluation requires OpenAI API (not included)
 - Confidence threshold not optimized on validation set
 - No semantic chunking or preprocessing applied

-## Contact
-For questions about this implementation, refer to the technical report or course materials.